ThinkAboutRek/SharpEdges/README.md

 ## **Commands for Each Task**

-### **Task 1: Basic Flashcard Multi-threading**
+### **Task 1: Single-threaded Matrix Operations**
 **Description**:
-Task 1 creates a multi-threaded Flashcard system to simulate learning in parallel.
+Task 1 implements single-threaded operations for sharpening and edge detection on a large randomly generated matrix.

 **Run Command**:
 ```bash